 So what’s the answer?

 I don’t have any answers, and I don’t believe anyone does.
-I believe we’re going through a major shift in how we, as humans, learn, communicate, and socialize.
+I think we’re going through a significant shift in how we, as humans, learn, communicate, and socialize.
 It’s going to take time for everyone to adjust.
 Unfortunately, at the rate technology advances, I fear we aren’t getting the time we need.
-I for one fear for the future.
+I, for one, fear for the future.
 I’m scared of someday needing surgery and having a doctor operate on me while being distracted by notifications from his/her phone.
-Rampant distracted driving unnerves me to the point where I often choose to just stay home.
+Rampant distracted driving unnerves me to the point where I often choose to stay home.

 I miss the 90s!